Stackpole-International-Stratford/TempSensor-Monitor-Email/README.md

-# Basic Daily Email Boilerplate
+# TempSensor Monitor Daily Email

 requires a .env file with the following variables:
 - DB_USER